tiralinea/tl-errors/README.md

 const express = require('express');
 const app = express();

-// First load the component
+// Configure the module
-errors.config(config)
+errors.config(config);

-// Somehow register your middlewares app.use(myMiddlewares);
+// Register other middlewares
+// app.use(...);

-// Optionally use the fi-errors notFound middleware app.use(errors.notFoundMiddleware);
+// Optionally, use the fi-errors not found (404) middleware app.use(errors.notFoundMiddleware);

-// Lastly bind the fi-errors handler app.use(errors.handler);
+// Lastly, bind the fi-errors handler app.use(errors.handler);
 ```